Postgraduate Certificate in Humanities

-Completing the certificate will give you a worthwhile qualification in its own right, and will also take you a third of the way along the route to achieving a highly respected MA in Humanities qualification.
+Completing the certificate will give you a worthwhile qualification in its own right, and you can also count the credits towards one of our MAs providing you take account of the unique study rule.

 There is more information about how OU study can improve your employability in the OU’s Employability Statement from our Careers Advisory Service.
 You can also read or download our publication OU study and your career and look at our subject pages to find out about career opportunities.